Kal Naga: Radio

 As a presenter, Abol Naga created and hosted BBCe!, a weekly bilingual radio program in Arabic and English.
 This is a co-production with the BBC World Service and airs on several ERTU radio stations within Egypt.
 BBCe was short listed for the BBC World Service Innovation Award in January 2007.

 As an actor, Naga has performed in several ERTU radio productions (Ramadan seasons) as a voice actor.
-In 2003 he played a main role among an all star cast as Sherif in Ahlam El Sabaya (translates: The Girl's Dreams) directed by Hosny Ghoneim.
-The following year he performed in the romantic comedy radio drama Back to Love (directed by Hessein Ibrahim) (2004) as the lead Tarek.
+In 2003, he played a main role among an all-star cast as Sherif in Ahlam El Sabaya (translates: The Girl's Dreams), directed by Hosny Ghoneim.
+The following year, he performed as the lead Tarek in the romantic comedy radio drama Back to Love (directed by Hessein Ibrahim) (2004).

 Humanitarian work

-Naga has used his status as a film star in the Arab region and even before as a TV celebrity to raise awareness for a variety of issues in Egypt and the Middle East.
-He played a pivotal role among others in the pro-democracy movement that culminated in the Tahrir square Egyptian revolution of January 25, 2011.
+Naga has used his status as a film star in the Arab region, and even before that as a TV celebrity, to raise awareness for various issues in Egypt and the Middle East.
+Among others, he played a pivotal role in the pro-democracy movement that culminated in the Tahrir square Egyptian revolution of January 25, 2011.
 He organized events and concerts in support of religious tolerance.
-He advocated strongly to support Egyptian minorities as in the case of the violence against the copts.
-He was also one of the very early voices that supported taboo subjects in Egypt and the region like HIV awareness and FGM horrific practices.
+He advocated strongly to support Egyptian minorities, as in the case of the violence against the copts.
+He was also one of the very early voices that supported taboo subjects in Egypt and the region, like HIV awareness and FGM horrific practices.

-In 2005 Naga joined the Make Poverty History campaign.
+In 2005, Naga joined the Make Poverty History campaign.

 He was appointed a UNICEF Goodwill Ambassador in 2007.
-On April 21, 2008 the UNICEF partnership was renewed.
+On April 21, 2008, the UNICEF partnership was renewed.
 Throughout his involvement, Abol Naga has addressed several taboo issues affecting children in Egypt, including HIV/AIDS, female genital mutilation (FGM), children's rights, street children, and adolescents’ development.

-In 2009 he celebrated Egypt's Orphan's Day (April 3) with children participating in Doodle4Google, an art event that encouraged orphaned children to create variants of the Google logo to reflect their Egyptian identity at the German University in Cairo.
+In 2009, he celebrated Egypt's Orphans' Day (April 3) with children participating in Doodle4Google, an art event that encouraged orphaned children to create variants of the Google logo to reflect their Egyptian identity at the German University in Cairo.

-He is a strong supporter (and directed the 2010 filmed version) of the play: The BuSSy monologues, It originated as a student story telling play in 2005.
+He is a strong supporter (and directed the 2010 filmed version) of the play: The BuSSy monologues.
+It originated as a student storytelling play in 2005.
 It was inspired by Eve Ensler's Vagina Monologues.
 The play was constructed of hundreds of acts based on real letters of true but taboo stories of young women and men from Egypt.
-It culminated in a show in 2010 that covered controversial gender topics affecting youth in Egypt and was struggling to find any theatre in Cairo to accept its production, hence the idea of filming it to document the play in a filmed version.
+It culminated in a show in 2010 that covered controversial gender topics affecting youth in Egypt, and was struggling to find any theatre in Cairo to accept its production, hence the idea of filming it to document the play in a filmed version.
 Abol Naga directed and produced with others a filmed version in 2010 after being invited by the students to watch it in the parking lot of the Cairo Opera house!.

-He also was an ambassador for Y-Peer: An international youth network concerned with informing and empowering youth on issues such as sexuality and reproductive health that was begun by United Nations Population Fund (UNFPA).
+He was also an ambassador for Y-Peer: An international youth network concerned with informing and empowering youth on issues such as sexuality and reproductive health, that was begun by the United Nations Population Fund (UNFPA).